Categories

 [Looking for the perfect solution for your child’s allowance?
 Have a look at my review of the FamZoo MasterCard Debit card for kids]

-Sandy Point, which opened in the 1950’s, is located just to the western side of the Chesapeake Bay Bridge which looms over the beach.
-In fact, one drawback of the Sandy Point beach is that you may encounter some of the beach traffic you’re hoping to avoid by not going to Ocean City.
+Sandy Point, which opened in the 1950s, is located just to the western side of the Chesapeake Bay Bridge which looms over the beach.
+One drawback of Sandy Point beach is that you may encounter some of the beach traffic you’re hoping to avoid by not going to Ocean City.

 To get to Sandy Point, you head down Route 50 towards the bridge but exit (exit 32) shortly before you reach it to get to College Parkway.

-Just plan your visit with the potential for traffic in mind and most days you’ll be able to get there without much of a delay.
-In case you were wondering, a section of the beach is supervised by lifeguards from 11 a.m. to 6 p.m. weekdays, and 8 a.m. to 8 p.m. on weekends and holidays, Memorial Day to Labor Day.
+Just plan your visit with the potential for traffic in mind, and most days, you’ll be able to get there without much of a delay.
+In case you were wondering, a section of the beach is supervised by lifeguards from 11 a.m. to 6 p.m. on weekdays, and 8 a.m. to 8 p.m. on weekends and holidays, Memorial Day to Labor Day.

-[See my hand-picked list of great places to host a birthday party in Baltimore County, Howard County or Anne Arundel County.]
+[See my hand-picked list of great places to host a birthday party in Baltimore County, Howard County, Prince George’s County, or Anne Arundel County.]

-As a state park, there is an admission fee which as of April 17, 2021, Sandy Point State Park entry for Maryland Residents is:
+As a state park, there is an admission fee which, as of March 2023, Sandy Point State Park entry for Maryland Residents is:

 • Summer Rates (May 1 – September 30th):